 To find out the best shopping portal, our favorite website is www.cashbackmonitor.com.
 There isn’t an online purchase we make without first checking to see if there’s a shopping portal that we can use.
 In fact, sometimes we shop online instead of in the store to earn bonus points and miles (assuming the price is the same).

-Similar to shopping portals, airlines and hotels also have dining plans.
+Similar to shopping portals, airlines and hotels also have dining programs.
 Now, before you get too excited, the options for earning are more limited here (each plan has select network of restaurants), but there’s no harm in signing up.

 The number of bonus points can range from 2 points per dollar spent to 5 points per dollar spent.
 The bonus depends on the number of restaurants you visit each year.